luk3yx/miniirc/README.md

  - Unspecified hostmasks will be an empty string instead of the command.
 Don't rely on this "feature" if possible, simply ignore the hostmask if you do not need it.
+ - `irc.ns_identity` may be stored as a tuple instead of a string, for example `('username', 'password with spaces')` instead of `'username password with spaces'`.
+Both formats are currently accepted and will be accepted in the `ns_identity` keyword argument.

 ## Working examples/implementations